johnphantom/Dynamic-Stateless-Computer/README.md

 The technique of the implementation is a little interesting, with it being able to reach any of the 209 possible permutations of 4 wheels with 4 numbers (don't know if I should count 0, it is special in this case - if you do count 0, it is 5 numbers) in 4 keystrokes or less - it's how it scales that is the curiosity, where if I had 18 slots and 18 items to form a combination it would have almost 3x10 to 18th power or 2,968,971,264,021,448,999 possible permutations, each reachable within 18 keystrokes or less.

 grenade-combination_lock.cfg performs the permutations the word problem illustrates: https://github.com/johnphantom/Dynamic-Stateless-Computer/blob/master/grenade-combination_lock.cfg

+I propose the computer is the hologram and the hologram is the computer, where the computer is the fabric of space-time, only using entanglement - a "Dynamic Stateless Computer" that operates on "Logic Geometry" based only on connections, or links, or pointers - a much more simple computer than the three basic Boolean logic gates operating on mathematical binary bits that is every computer out there.
+The shape is the logic and the logic is the shape, sort of like a truth table that is dynamic where the "truths" change as it runs.

 I don't have any idea as to how this would be physically built - none of the aspects of it, except for the dynamic logic that I also do not have any clue if it really is what I ask above.
 I just can do these things I demonstrate and in my extensive 50 years of digital computer experience I have not seen anything exactly like it, and I can find nothing online too.